-- “So I believe that vague and generalized concepts in these standards leave the door wide open for our schools to abuse the teaching of civics and history by using that time to end space to teach social-emotional learning.”
+- “So I believe that vague and generalized concepts in these standards leave the door wide open for our schools to abuse the teaching of civics and history by using that time to teach social-emotional learning.”

 - “And just so we know the truth, Africans sent their African brothers and sisters to other countries, Muslim countries...”

 This is part of the climate in which North Carolina Lieutenant Governor Mark Robinson created the F.A.C.T.S. task force — which stands for fairness and accountability in the classroom for teachers and students.
 For the task force’sreport, over 500 submissions from parents, students, teachers, and administrators were collected from around the state.

 These included complaints about the teaching of critical race theory, biased lesson plans against conservative viewpoints, and white shaming.